radiantlogic-devops/cloud-native-lab/docs/index.md

 Make sure that all the prerequistes are completed.
 Commands from each section can be copied and run directly.
 Some optional steps can be skipped.

-Please generate a PR if any changes need to made to this lab.
+Please generate a PR if any changes need to be made to this lab.